 Collection contains letters to Ora Ferguson in Louisville, Kentucky, from her husband Clarence and nephew William Peyton.
-Clarence writes home while in Miami, Florida.
-Two of the letters are from her nephew in Syria.
-He writes to her about the situation in Jerusalem and other parts of the Middle East.
+Clarence wrote home while on a trip to Miami, Florida, in 1929.
+Peyton wrote letters while attending college in Syria and travelling in the Middle East.

 The Stepin Fetchit Postcard depicts a scene from the movie The County Chairman.
 The postcard features an autograph by Fetchit.